de-Boer-Lab/hashFrag/README.md

 -t 60 \
 -o create_orthogonal_splits.work
 ```
-The creation of orthogonal train-test splits entails a graph-based method to identify all groups of sequences exhibiting distinct cases of homology.
-Splits are created proportionally.
+The creation of orthogonal train-test splits involves encoding the homologous relationships between sequences as a sparse adjacency matrix (unweighted in accordance with the alignment score threshold).
+A graph representation of the adjancency matrix is constructed, and then distinct groups of homologous sequences can be identified by finding disconnected subgraphs.
+From the homology cluster information, splits with no leakage can be created proportionally.

 # Advanced usage